kabeleced77/.dotfiles-jsdev/README.md

                the rcm configuration file ~/.rcrc is not used.
                --> will be created by the pre-up hook when rcup is run.
   + run rcup to create dotfiles based on this repository

+- Vim configuration
+  + run ~/.vim/sync-bundles.sh to prepare vim using vundle - could take a while

+  + install YCM - YouCompleteMe - short:
+    cd ~/.vim/bundle/YouCompleteMe
+    ./install.sh --clang-completer

+    for more see doc of this bundle